 - Scabies can cause fine rashes with red lines that indicate the burrowing path of the scabies mite.
-These symptoms are most likely to be present on the skin adjacent to the nipple (12).
+These symptoms are most likely to be present around the breast (11).

 - Ringworm is a fungal infection and not caused by a worm.
 It leads to the formation of circular rashes in warm and moist places of the body.
 The skin under the breast is a common place for ringworm.